RyGoy/MyServicesSetup/README.md

 ![Destination Nat Rule](https://user-images.githubusercontent.com/94795740/177003396-8d9ca31f-3568-4b53-b1e4-a724f378cc25.PNG)

-Enable internet access for any mac address connected to the BLUE network if you did not do so at the end of Part 1.
+Enable internet access for any MAC address connected to the BLUE network if you did not do so at the end of Part 1.

 ### Send Test Email